RTeov/Predicting_Fraudulent_Transactions_With_Machine_Learning/README.md

 Fraud detection is a highly imbalanced classification problem.
 Relying on accuracy alone can be misleading, as a model could predict all transactions as legitimate and still achieve high accuracy.
 Therefore, precision, recall, F1, and ROC-AUC are prioritized to ensure both high fraud detection and minimal disruption to legitimate transactions.

 ### Harmonized Evaluation Across Models
-- All model notebooks (Random Forest, AdaBoost, CatBoost, XGBoost, LightGBM, and Cross-Validation) now include code and markdown cells for these metrics.
+- All model notebooks (Random Forest, AdaBoost, CatBoost, XGBoost, LightGBn) now include code and markdown cells for these metrics.
 - This ensures consistent, interpretable, and business-relevant evaluation throughout the project.
 - The approach supports robust model comparison and transparent reporting for stakeholders.